Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Numerical experiments: The Nordic energy system case study

-\subsubsection{Numerical results}
+\subsection{Numerical results}

 Table \ref{tab: nordic_summary} presents the summary regarding the compositions of the input parameter values that have the strongest and the weakest effect on each of the output factors (VRE share in the generation mix, total welfare and generation amount).
 Additionally, it provides the relative values indicating the improvement of the corresponding factor compared to its optimal value in case all the input parameters, i.e., carbon tax, VRE incentives, TEB, and GEB are zero (baseline case).
+It is worth highlighting that the ``baseline'' case does not closely reflect reality, as these input parameters are greater than zero in practice.
 Figure \ref{fig: nordics_tax_vres} presents the optimal share of VRE in the generation mix for different combinations of input factors.
 The bars indicate the share of VRE when the parameter values are ``low'' or ``high'' according to Table \ref{Tab: Nordic_case_input_parameters}.
 The ``baseline'' shows the value of VRE in the optimal generation mix when maximising the total welfare and considering all the input parameters to be zero.
 Figures \ref{fig: nordics_incentive_welfare} and \ref{fig: nordics_incentive_generation} present relative differences in total welfare and generation values, respectively, for different compositions of the input parameters when compared to the case when all of the parameters are set to zero, i.e., no policies are involved.
 It is worth highlighting that while all the information regarding output results can be obtained from Figures \ref{fig: nordics_tax_vres}, \ref{fig: nordics_incentive_welfare} and \ref{fig: nordics_incentive_generation}, the primary purpose of these figures is to demonstrate the change in output factors values considering different values of distinct input parameters.
 In particular, in the case of Figure \ref{fig: nordics_tax_vres}, this parameter is a tax value, while Figures \ref{fig: nordics_incentive_welfare} and \ref{fig: nordics_incentive_generation} primarily demonstrate information regarding incentive values.
 The remaining alternative visualisations of the output data is presented in Appendix \ref{ap: alternative_representations}.

 It is important to bear in mind that the Nordic energy system has a low carbon footprint in 2018--2020.
 Nordic Energy Research \citep{oslo_nordics_nodate} indicates that the Nordics have reached about a 55.00\% renewable energy share in the generation mix in 2019.
 As the numerical results suggest, the optimal generation mix for combined Nordic and Baltic countries has about 35.84\% share of VRE when GEB and TEB are set to zero, and no carbon tax nor incentive are involved (baseline case).
 The results in Figure \ref{fig: nordics_tax_vres} demonstrate that using the ``worst'' composition of the input parameters values, i.e., ``low'' values for incentive, carbon tax and TEB, one can increase the share of VRE by about 28.0\% (that is, from 35.84\% in the baseline case to 63.84\%) compared to the case with no policies involved for the GenCos with ``low'' GEB and by about 53.3\% (i.e., 89.16 - 35.84 = 53.32\%) for the GenCos with ``high'' GEB.
 At the same time, Figures \ref{fig: nordics_incentive_welfare} and \ref{fig: nordics_incentive_generation} indicate that with the ``low'' values of the input parameters, the total generation and welfare values increase by roughly 99.9\% and 58.7\%, respectively, for the GenCos with a ``small'' GEB and by roughly 147.4\% and 71.1\%, accordingly for the GenCos with ``high'' GEB, compared to the baseline case.